SSWConsulting/SSW.Rules.Content/rules/do-you-prepare-then-confirm-conversations-decisions/rule.md

 archivedreason: null
 guid: 31313bb1-9741-4515-911e-cc67d081f58b
 ---
-Ideally all phone conversations and meetings should be confirmed afterwards so you have a record of the decisions and action points.
-Meetings and phone calls should have adequate preparation so they are efficiently run.
-The reality is, after the meeting or phone call, we get busy on the next call.
-So this is the workflow that should happen:
+Ideally, all phone conversations and meetings should be followed up with a confirmation to ensure there is a record of the decisions made and action points agreed upon.
+It is essential that meetings and phone calls are prepared for adequately to ensure they are conducted efficiently.
+However, the reality often is that after a meeting or phone call, we immediately move on to the next task at hand.
+Therefore, the following workflow is recommended:

 <!--endintro-->